kousuke-nakano/turbogenius/README.md

 <img src="logo/turbogenius_logo.png" width="70%">

-`TurboGenius` is a python package realizing simple workflows of the SISSA ab-initio quantum Monte Carlo code, `TurboRVB` and also provide useful command-line tools.
+`TurboGenius` is an advanced python wrappers for the SISSA ab-initio quantum Monte Carlo code, `TurboRVB` and also provides useful command-line tools.

-`TurboRVB` software package is now composed of the 4 layers:
+`TurboRVB` software family is now composed of the 4 layered packages:

-- `TurboWorkflows` (Complicated workflows for realizing high-throughput calculations with AiiDA) [ToBe]
+- `TurboWorkflows` (Workflows for realizing QMC high-throughput calculations)
-- `TurboGenius` (Simple workflows and command-line tools)
+- `TurboGenius` (Advanced python wrappers and command-line tools)
-- `pyturbo` (Python wrappers)
+- `pyturbo` (Python-Fortran90 wrappers)
 - `TurboRVB` (Quantum Monte Carlo kernel)

 `TurboGenius` is the third layer package, which also contains the second layer package `pyturbo` inside as a submodule.